DDNStorage/infinia-csi-driver/README.md

 ### Pre-provisioned volumes

-The driver can use already existing RED volumes that has exports (automatic export will be added soon) in this case, _StorageClass_, _PersistentVolume_ and _PersistentVolumeClaim_ should be configured.
+The driver can use already existing Infinia volumes that has exports (automatic export will be added soon) in this case, _StorageClass_, _PersistentVolume_ and _PersistentVolumeClaim_ should be configured.

 #### _StorageClass_ configuration